FedeCarollo/CI2025_lab1/README.md

 Tweaking phase just performs
 - Randomly select/deselect an object from any knapsack

+**I found that randomizing the number of selections actually makes solution fitness worse than just doing one in each iteration.**

+It also seems that finer techniques (like exponential decay, temperature) make the solution worse instead of better

-I also tried adding this step (commented in the notebook)
+I also tried adding this step
-- Randomly swap to items (taken or not) from two knapsacks
+- Randomly swap two items (taken or not) from two knapsacks

 And here is what I found